 I wrote a while back on how the US was leading home price declines earlier this year.
 Looks like the world has caught up to this unfortunate trend and pushed the relative US declines to the middle of the pack.
 As the most recent IMF economic report shows, the US median home prices declined by 5%, much lower than falls of 7% plus in countries like the New Zealand and Denmark which had housing booms/bubbles of their own.
-I think the rate of global declines for the remainder of 2008 and early 2009 will be even worse.
+I think the rate of global declines for the coming years will be even worse.

 Falling home prices (and the mortgages written on these homes) are the root cause of the current housing crisis and until house prices stabilize and recover it is unlikely that the financial sector will.
 Historically, recessions that follow housing busts tend to be deeper and as consumers we need to prepare for this.